Scorzonera hispanica | Golden Wildflower Swaying in the Meadow

 Soil

-Apply a slow-release fertilizer once a month from early spring through the blooming period.
-Over-fertilization may result in excessive foliage growth.
+Apply slow-release fertilizer once a month from spring until blooming.
+Overfertilization leads to excessive leaf growth.

-Cut back stems after flowering to maintain shape and encourage next year’s blooming.
-In autumn, remove old leaves and prepare for winter.
+Cut stems back after flowering to maintain shape and encourage next year’s bloom.
+Remove old leaves in autumn to prepare for winter.

 Conclusion

-Black salsify is a perennial plant that has quietly coexisted with the natural and garden cultures of Europe.
-Its bright yellow flowers are visually appealing, and historical records show it was once cultivated in royal botanical gardens and monastery grounds.
+Its bright yellow flowers are visually appealing, and historically it was cultivated in royal botanical gardens and monasteries.